chadbeaudin/Karmada_DD/projects/metal3-io/2025-metal3-io-incubation.md

 - [x] **Clear and discoverable project governance documentation.**

-OpenYurt's governance is documented under the project's github repo, under [GOVERNANCE.md](https://github.com/metal3-io/community/blob/main/GOVERNANCE.md).
+Metal3's governance is documented under the project's github repo, under [GOVERNANCE.md](https://github.com/metal3-io/community/blob/main/GOVERNANCE.md).
 The information provided includes extensive details on the [different roles](https://github.com/metal3-io/community/blob/main/CONTRIBUTOR-ROLE.md) and [ladder](https://github.com/metal3-io/community/blob/main/CONTRIBUTOR-LADDER.md).

 - [x] **Governance has continuously been iterated upon by the project as a result of their experience applying it, with the governance history demonstrating evolution of maturity alongside the project's maturity evolution.**